jbeard4/SCION/README.md

 Note that, due to limitations in cross-browser compatibility of techniques for embedding XML data in HTML pages, this technique will currently only work for web browsers that support XHTML.
 In particular, this excludes versions of Internet Explorer before IE9, so this technique is primarily useful for experimentation and demo purposes.
 A technique that should work well across browsers, including older versions of IE, will be shown below.
 The SCION interpreter itself does not have any browser-specific dependencies, and in fact, runs well in a number of JavaScript environments, including Rhino and NodeJS shell environments.

-You can run the demo live [http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop.xhtml here].
+You can run the demo live [here](http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop.xhtml).

-== More Control ==
+## More Control ##

 What if we want to dynamically create state machine instances, and attach them to DOM nodes manually?
 This takes a bit more code.

 There are 7 steps that must be performed to go from an SCXML document to a working state machine instance that is consuming DOM events and scripting web content on a web page:
-# Get the SCXML document.
+1. Get the SCXML document.
-# Convert the XML to a JsonML JSON document using XSLT or DOM, and parse the JsonML JSON document to a JsonML JavaScript Object.
+3. Convert the XML to a JsonML JSON document using XSLT or DOM, and parse the JsonML JSON document to a JsonML JavaScript Object.
-# Annotate and transform the JsonML JavaScript Object so that it is in a more convenient form for interpretation, creating an annotated JsonML JavaScript Object
+2. Annotate and transform the JsonML JavaScript Object so that it is in a more convenient form for interpretation, creating an annotated JsonML JavaScript Object
-# Convert the annotated JsonML JavaScript Object to a Statecharts object model.
+4. Convert the annotated JsonML JavaScript Object to a Statecharts object model.
 This step essentially converts id labels to object references, parses JavaScript scripts and expressions embedded in the SCXML as JavaScript functions, and does some validation for correctness.
-# Use the Statecharts object model to instantiate the SCION interpreter.
-Optionally, one can pass to the SCION constructor an object to be used as the context object (the object bound to the <tt>this</tt> identifier) in script evaluation.
+5. Use the Statecharts object model to instantiate the SCION interpreter.
+Optionally, one can pass to the SCION constructor an object to be used as the context object (the object bound to the `this` identifier) in script evaluation.
 There are many other parameters that can be passed to the constructor, none of which are currently documented.
-# Connect relevant event listeners to the statechart instance.
+6. Connect relevant event listeners to the statechart instance.
-# Call the <tt>start</tt> method on the new interpreter instance to start execution of the statechart.
+7. Call the `start` method on the new interpreter instance to start execution of the statechart.

 Note that steps 1-3 can be done ahead-of-time, such that the annotated JsonML document can be serialized and sent down the wire, before being downloaded to the browser and parsed, then converted to a Statecharts object model in step 4.